 Traditional black tie for men consists of:

-• Black wool dinner jacket.
+- Black wool (barathea) or ultrafine herringbone dinner jacket.
 Single-breasted with no vents, silk peaked lapels (or a shawl collar) and covered buttons.

-• Black bow tie must be hand tied; avoid novelty ties or colours.
+- Black bow tie must be hand tied; avoid ones which are pre-tied.

 - Cummerbunds are not considered essential but may be worn.

 - Highly polished or patent black lace-up shoes.

 - Black silk socks, long enough to ensure that no leg will show between the trouser leg and sock when seated.